Samuel Tilden Norton

-Samuel Tilden Norton (January 21, 1877 – February 16, 1959), or S. Tilden Norton as he was known professionally, was a Los Angeles-based architect active in the first decades of the 20th century.
-During his professional career he was associated with the firm of Norton & Wallis, responsible for the design of many Los Angeles landmarks.
+Samuel Tilden Norton (January 21, 1877 – February 16, 1959), or S. Tilden Norton as he was known professionally, was a Los Angeles–based architect active in the first decades of the 20th century.
+During his professional career, he and Abram M. Edelman were considered the city's preeminent synagogue architects, and he was also associated with the firm of Norton & Wallis.

 Personal life

 Norton was born on January 21, 1877, to Isaac and Bertha (Greenbaum) Norton.
 Isaac Norton moved to Los Angeles in 1869 and was the founder of an early building and loan firm, Metropolitan Building and Loan Assn.
 Bertha was the daughter of Mr. and Mrs. E. Greenbaum, the latter the first Jewish woman to come to Los Angeles, having arrived in 1851.
 Bertha Norton was said by her family to be the first Jewish child born in the city.
 Norton's siblings included Albert, an attorney and financier and Florence (Florie) Norton Desenberg (married M. B. Desenberg).

 Norton graduated in 1895 from Los Angeles High School.

 Norton married the former Esther Gro(e)del, daughter of Selina and Louis Groedel, in Baltimore in 1904.
 They had a daughter, Elizabeth, who attended USC, married J. L. Rudé, and bore Norton three grandchildren.
 The family lived for many years at 66 Fremont Place near downtown Los Angeles.
 Norton died on February 16, 1959, at the age of 82 after a long illness, at Cedars of Lebanon Hospital, predecessor to today's Cedars-Sinai Medical Center.